 Law enforcement data indicate that isotonitazene has appeared in the United States illicit drug market.
 Law enforcement has encountered isotonitazene primarily in powder form.
 In April 2019, the United States Customs and Border Protection seized 1.6 grams of isotonitazene in California.

-According to DEA's National Forensic Laboratory Information System (NFLIS) Drug database, which collects scientifically verified data on drug items and cases submitted to and analyzed by participating federal, state, and local forensic laboratories in the United States, there have been 826 reports of isotonitazene.
-These encounters involved isotonitazene alone or in combination with other substances.
+The Drug Enforcement Administration's National Forensic Laboratory Information System (NFLIS) Drug database collects scientifically verified data on drug items and cases submitted to and analyzed by participating federal, state, and local forensic drug laboratories.
+NFLIS-Drug has received 900 reports of isotonitazene alone or in combination with other substances.
 With no approved medical use, numerous overdose deaths associated with the abuse of isotonitazene underscore the public health threat posed by its presence in the illicit drug market.